 In the Battle of Beauge, Sir John distinguished himself by unseating the Duke of Clarence, the English King's brother, but broke his lance; hence the Family Crest became the broken lance.

 Important Dates for the Carmicheal family

-This web page shows only a small excerpt of our Carmicheal research.Another 85 words (6 lines of text) covering the years 1672, 1729 and are included under the topic Early Carmicheal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carmicheal research.
+More information is included under the topic Early Carmicheal History in all our PDF Extended History products and printed products wherever possible.

 Carmicheal Spelling Variations

 In the era before dictionaries, there were no rules governing the spelling or translation of names or any other words.
 Consequently, there are an enormous number of spelling variations in Medieval Scottish names.
 Carmicheal has appeared as Carmichael, Carmichail, Carmichale, Carmicham, Carmackhell and many more.

 Early Notables of the Carmicheal family (pre 1700)

-More information is included under the topic Early Carmicheal Notables in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) are included under the topic Early Carmicheal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carmicheal family to Ireland

 Some of the Carmicheal family moved to Ireland, but this topic is not covered in this excerpt.

 Another 132 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carmicheal family

 The freedom, opportunity, and land of the North American colonies beckoned.
 There, Scots found a place where they were generally free from persecution and where they could go on to become important players in the birth of new nations.
 Some fought in the American War of Independence, while others went north to Canada as United Empire Loyalists.
 The ancestors of all of these Scottish settlers have been able to recover their lost national heritage in the last century through highland games and Clan societies in North America.
 Among them: Andrew Carmichael who settled in Maryland in 1774 with his brother Archibald, and his wife Mary; Donald settled in New York State in 1738; Dugald Carmichael and his wife Catherine and four children settled in New York state in 1739.